KdotGhai/MechaCar_Statistical_Analysis/README.md

 <img src = "https://github.com/KdotGhai/MechaCar_Statistical_Analysis/blob/30f73892373d438e1f8e2941c84b519c30d3ab7a/Images/total_summary_table.PNG" width="700" height="170"/>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;The overall variance for the entire dataset indicates that the current manufacturing data meets the 100 pounds per square inch variance limitation.
-However, when separated into three lots, the third lot demonstrates a much higher variance.
-Because the lots are chosen randomly, there is a possiblity that a third of the lot does not meet the necessary suspension coils requirement.
+However, when separated into three lots, the third lot demonstrates higher variance, the lots are chosen randomly so there is high probability of it not meeting the necessary suspension coils requirement.

 ## T-Test on Suspension Coils
 ### T-Test on Entire Lot